Elvi3n/NYC-Yellow-Taxi-Analytics-Pipeline/README.md

 This is an end-to-end data project using NYC Yellow Taxi (TLC) trip record data for 2025, leveraging Fabric's Data Warehousing, Data Factory, Data Engineering, and Power BI experiences.

-**_Please refer to the Wiki for the code used in the data pipelines, stored procedures, variables and parameters._**
+**_Please refer to the [Wiki](https://github.com/Elvi3n/Fabric-Analytic-Pipeline-NYC-Taxi-Project/tree/main/Wiki) for the code used in the data pipelines, stored procedures, variables and parameters._**

 ## Project Overview

-This project delivers a fully automated analytics pipeline built on Microsoft Fabric, processing New York City Yellow Taxi (TLC) trip record data for 2025.
+This project delivers a fully automated analytics pipeline built on Microsoft Fabric, processing **~18 million** New York City Yellow Taxi (TLC) trip records from July to Dec 2025.
 The solution covers the full data lifecycle — from raw file ingestion through to an interactive Power BI report.
 The project demonstrates real-world data engineering practices including dynamic pipeline automation, metadata logging, data quality enforcement, and multi-layer warehouse architecture.

 ### Objectives